Ayehu/custom-workflows/GenericServiceRecycle/README.md

-GENECRIC SERVICE STOP REMIDIATION:
+# GENECRIC SERVICE STOP REMIDIATION

-Restart Windows ,Linux  SERVICE  if a monitored SERVICE goes down.
+## Restart Windows ,Linux  SERVICE  if a monitored SERVICE goes down.

 This use case is able to restrat service of both os

-1.Linux
+* Linux
-2.WINDOWS
+* WINDOWS

 REQUIRED INPUT

-1.HOSTNAME : Taken from incidnet
+* 1.HOSTNAME : Taken from incidnet
-2.SERVICE NAME : Taken from Incident
+* 2.SERVICE NAME : Taken from Incident

 NOTE: FOR THIS USE CASE SERVICE NOW ITSM TICKET IS USED TO TRIGGER YOU CAN MAKE CHANGES ACCORIDING TO YOUR REQUIREMENT